adrian-pbustamante/fraudulent-transactions/README.md

 ## Key Insights and Findings

 * **Top-Performing Model:** The XGBoost Classifier emerged as the best-performing model, achieving a high F1-score of approximately 0.86.
-Its exceptional precision ($ \approx 0.95 $) is particularly valuable, as it minimizes false alarms and reduces the workload for fraud investigators.

 * **Key Predictive Features:** Permutation Feature Importance revealed that the engineered features **V14** and **V10** were the most influential in the model's ability to detect fraud.
 This provides critical insight into the underlying patterns driving the model's predictions.